-All drill core from the 2011 drill program at Stewart is logged, split and sampled at a secure core facility in Marystown.
-Samples are collected from this facility by a shipping company for onward transportation to the Activation Laboratories ("Actlabs") facility in Fredericton.
+All drill core from the 2011 drill program at Stewart was logged, split and sampled at a secure core facility in Marystown.
+Samples were collected from this facility by a shipping company for onward transportation to the Actlabs facility in Fredericton.
 Actlabs is an ISO/IEC 17025 accredited analytical laboratory.
-Gold analysis is by fire assay with AA finish; other elements of interest (silver, copper, molybdenum etc) are obtained by ICP.
+Gold analysis was by fire assay with AA finish; other elements of interest (silver, copper, molybdenum, zinc etc) were obtained by ICP.
 Analytical accuracy and precision are monitored at the laboratory by the analysis of reagent blanks, reference material and replicate samples.
 Quality control is further assured by the use of international and in-house standards.
 TerraX routinely inserts blanks and certified standards into the sample stream in order to independently assess analytical accuracy.

-The work programs at the Sunbeam-Pettigrew, Blackfly, Central Canada and Stewart properties are being supervised by Tom Setterfield, PhD, P.Geo., and Joseph Campbell, P.Geo., who are qualified persons under the definition of National Instrument 43-101.
+The work programs at the Stewart property are being supervised by Tom Setterfield, PhD, P.Geo., and Joseph Campbell, P.Geo., who are qualified persons under the definition of National Instrument 43-101.
 They are responsible for all aspects of the work including the quality control/quality assurance program.
 The foregoing technical information has been verified by Tom Setterfield, PhD, P Geo., Vice-President Exploration.